“I’m a hustler, baby; I sell water to a well!”

 My self-removal as an initiator of the whole idea was complete.
 During that conversation, I also made it clear I was adamant about moving, but I’d love to do within the employment options we had at the company.
 I thought about it a little bit and concluded that I was so miserable with the pain that I would have walked away if I didn’t get permission to go.
 The last thing I wanted is to be a drag for everyone working with me.

 It’s a trivial observation but worth reminding: a line manager executes within a narrow lane, so it was the first step in getting the approval.
 I quickly understood that no rules or processes within the company cover my request; there’s no automatic way to approve it.
 The decision was inherently subjective and had to be escalated to the executive level.
 Feeling I’m about to trek unfamiliar territory, I consulted a very well-versed friend in big company life.
-Her advice was to watch out for not putting myself in a position to be fired, not because someone actively wants to fire me, but someone who never met me in, e.g., HR would have no other choice but let me go for crossing some line.
+Her advice was to watch out for not putting myself in a position to be fired, not because someone actively wants to fire me, but someone who never met me in, e.g., HR would have no other choice but let me go for unintentionally crossing a line.
 That advice would be eerily prescient later on.

 I appreciated my friend’s reminder of the risk, but I was on a search for a positive spin.
 Engineering training teaches you to stick to facts and maybe (in advanced case) systems thinking when making a decision.
 However, I believed that appealing to values is often more powerful.
-Where I worked, ambition and bias for actions were the two characteristics people valued.
+Where I worked, ambition and bias for action were the two characteristics people valued.
 These two would be the tenets of how I would frame my request.

 Fortunately, Stripe still had a muscle to move quickly, and I had the meeting with an executive scheduled soon.
 I repeated my pitch and added that I explored other options.
 I used what I described as an exponential escalation in my search for a physical therapist: I looked in San Francisco, California as a state, and the US as a country.
 I felt this was enough of due diligence before making my unusual call.
 Lastly, I remembered to stress a simple fact: I was moving to optimize for a fast feedback loop and not for the hours of treatment per day - i.e., my move wouldn’t interfere with my job.
 To my surprise, I got the approval on the spot.
 I couldn’t tell whether an angel was watching my back or everyone was just simply too busy and wanted to get me off their list.
 To this day, I don’t know.